 ICCRAM (International Research Center in Critical Raw Materials for Advanced Industrial Technologies) was established in 2014 as a competence Center of the University of Burgos devoted to Critical Raw Materials.
 This Center carries out different researching activities in four principal lines, all of them aimed to the development of new advanced materials (Synthesis of nanomaterials, Computational simulation, Nanosafety and Sustainability).
 From these lines, ICCRAM approaches different topics of interest at European level (Substitution of Critical Raw Materials, Design of new materials, Biophysics, Biotechnology, Industrial technology, Efficiency resources management, Circular economy and Eco-innovation ...).

-ICCRAM is a leading actor in international organizations as PROMETIA, European Innovation Partnership in Raw Materials (EIP-RAW MATERIALS), the Nanosafety Cluster or the International Association of Nanotechnology Industries.
+ICCRAM is a leading actor in international organizations as PROMETIA, European Innovation Partnership on Raw Materials (EIP-RAW MATERIALS), the Nanosafety Cluster or the Association of Nanotechnology Industries.

 ICCRAM colaborates actively with the City Council of Burgos and the goverment of Castilla y Leon to improve this objectives: